MC10Inc/biostamp-android/README.md

 ### Documentation

-In addition to this document the SDK supplies Javadoc documentation for classes and methods that are part of the SDK's public API.
+In addition to this document the SDK include Javadoc for classes and methods that are part of the SDK's public API.
 The Javadoc is automatically downloaded along with the library and is accessible from within Android Studio.

 To view Javadoc from within Android Studio, click on an SDK class or method (for example `BioStampManager`) in a source file and press Ctrl-Q. A popup